 Some carriers will provide the additional equipment.
 But as T1 providers strive to keep costs down to better compete with the vast array of T1 alternatives, performance may be lackluster.
 It’s fairly common for a port to go out, resulting in fewer operating T1 lines and less throughput.

-One Ring Networks has created a suite of voice and data services to meet the modern needs of successful business operations.
+One Ring Networks has created a suite of voice and data services to meet the modern needs of successful business operations in Arizona, California, Georgia, Maryland and Texas.
 From enterprise organizations to small business and government to healthcare, our team will customize a solution that best meets your business needs.
-Contact our team at 855-663-7464 or firstname.lastname@example.org to learn more.
+Contact our team at 855-663-7464 or email@example.com to learn more.